James Hunt: Friendships with racing drivers

 Early in their careers, Hunt and Niki Lauda were friends off the track.
 Lauda occasionally stayed at Hunt's flat when he had nowhere to sleep for the night.
-In his autobiography To Hell and Back, Lauda described Hunt as an "open, honest to God pal."
+In his autobiography To Hell and Back, Lauda described Hunt as an "open, honest to God pal".
 Lauda admired Hunt's burst of speed, while Hunt admired Lauda's capacity for analysis and rigour.
 In the spring of 1974, Hunt moved to Spain on the advice of the International Management Group.
-Whilst living there as a tax exile, Hunt was the neighbour of Jody Scheckter, and they also came to be very good friends, with Hunt giving Scheckter the nickname Fletcher after the crash-prone bird in the book Jonathan Livingston Seagull.
-Another close friend was Ronnie Peterson who was a quiet and shy man, whilst Hunt was the opposite, but their contrasting personalities made them very close off the track.
+While living in Spain as a tax exile, Hunt was the neighbour of Jody Scheckter, and they also came to be very good friends, with Hunt giving Scheckter the nickname Fletcher after the crash-prone bird in the book Jonathan Livingston Seagull.
+Another close friend was Ronnie Peterson who was a quiet and shy man, while Hunt was the opposite, but their contrasting personalities made them very close off the track.
 It was Hunt who discovered Gilles Villeneuve, whom he met after being soundly beaten by him in a Formula Atlantic race in 1976.
 Hunt then arranged for the young Canadian to make his Grand Prix debut with McLaren in 1977.